Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

     NUM_REAL_TIMES <integer>

       The maximum length of an individual real time array provided in the REAL_TIME list.
-This can be used without TOTAL_POINTS if the time arrays for each dataset are the same length.
+This can be used without TOTAL_POINTS if the real time arrays for each dataset are the same length.

     NUM_SPECIES <integer>

       The number of INVENTORY blocks in the file.
-This must match the number of species listed in the waste form referencing this lookup table.
+This must match the number of :ref:`SPECIES<waste-form-general-mechanism-species>` listed in the :ref:`MECHANISM<waste-form-general-mechanism>` of the waste form using this lookup table.

     TIME_UNITS <unit_string> (optional)